 While some benign moles or freckles may have some of these characteristics, you should always make an appointment with your dermatologist to have spots with these concerning features examined.

 Snyder Dermatology has multiple board-certified dermatologists with specialized training to screen for and treat skin cancer.
 Treatment for melanoma is based on the type and stage of melanoma, size, and location.
 Our experienced providers at Snyder Dermatology will work closely with you and discuss the appropriate treatment, which usually includes excision with a standard margin.
 If needed, our team will work with cancer specialists to assist in your treatment.
 In certain cases, additional diagnostic testing may be needed, such as a PET or CT scan, blood work, and lymph node biopsy.

 Schedule a skin check

 Melanoma is one of the most aggressive types of cancer you can develop.
 Our goal at Snyder Dermatology is to educate our patients about skin cancer development and prevention and to diagnose and treat concerning lesions as early as possible.
-Not only do we assess for melanomas and skin cancers, we also educate you about the measures needed to protect your skin from the sun.
+Not only do we assess for melanomas and skin cancers but we also educate you about the measures needed to protect your skin from the sun.
 If you notice changes in your moles or other skin lesions, please make an appointment at our Austin, TX or Round Rock, TX office today.